xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ##Big Numbers

-If the precision of the basic integer and floating-point types is not suf cient, you can turn to a couple of handy classes in the java.math package: BigInteger and BigDecimal.
+If the precision of the basic integer and floating-point types is not sufficient, you can turn to a couple of handy classes in the java.math package: BigInteger and BigDecimal.

 ```
-BigInteger a = BigInteger.valueOf(100);
+BigInteger a = BigInteger.valueOf(100456000);

+BigInteger b = BigInteger("1000000498579847590847309574975947598479");

+BigInteger secretKey = BinInteger(256, Random(12345678901234567890))
 ```

 -